What is Searchable Content and Why Should You Care?

 What is searchable content?

 Searchable content is any content which has been added in a way that the search crawlers can read what is there.
 In the case of the written word, little needs done.
-The crawlers readily read it and know what is on the page.
+The crawlers readily read it and know what is on the page, though it can always be better.

-But this did not last and with the changes Google made from 2011 to 2016, website deploying deceptive methods were penalized, some permanently.
+But this did not last and with the changes Google made from 2011 to 2016, websites deploying deceptive methods were penalized, some permanently.

 Aside from words on a page, images, video and audio creates a unique problem for search engines.
-Computers cannot literally see or hear, so for search crawlers to know what is contained in any of this content, special steps must be taken.
+Search algorithms literally cannot see or hear, so for search crawlers to know what is contained in any of this content, special steps must be taken.

-These descriptions, additional text information and even captions all help the search engines identify what is shown or sounded.
+These descriptions, additional text information and captions all help the search engines identify what is visually displayed or heard.

 Hence, searchable content is that which the search crawlers can read and index.
 Once the information is indexed, it can be shared when people search for it.